 You should have an undergraduate honours degree, ideally, but not necessarily, in Art History.
-A843 part 1 of the MA assumes that a candidate for a master’s degree already has the knowledge and skills usually acquired by pursuing the subject at undergraduate level.
-You should be aware that a good degree (at least a 2.1 or equivalent) will greatly increase your chances of successfully completing the MA.
+A845, the Part 1 of the MA assumes that a candidate for a master’s degree already has the knowledge and skills usually acquired by pursuing the subject at undergraduate level.

 More emphasis is placed on doing your own, more independent work, carrying out your own research, and the need to study more intensely.
 You will need to adapt your approach to study but the good news is the techniques you learnt at undergraduate study can be built on very effectively if you keep these differences in mind.